McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

 8 Feb 2024: Added FORCE_DETECTED_LANGUAGE_TO to force a wrongly detected language.
+Fixed asr to actually use the language passed to it.

 5 Feb 2024: General housekeeping, minor tweaks on the TRANSCRIBE_FOLDERS function.
 Added a GHCR repo in addition to Dockerhub.